 Recipes » Award-winning chili

 This mild yet flavourful American-style chili con carne has won me a few small-time, local awards.
-It also placed in the 2019 Glenville State College Chili Contest under the name Menacingly Mild and the pitch “So mild my grandma with chronic heartburn can take it!”
-Considering I have no particular interest in competitive cooking any more, here’s the recipe.
+It also placed second in the 2019 and 2021 Glenville State College Chili Contests, the first being under the name Menacingly Mild and the pitch “So mild my grandma with chronic heartburn can take it!”
+Considering I no longer have any particular interest in competitive cooking, here’s the recipe.

 Author: Seth Price